SHAREing-DRI/SHAREing-DRI.github.io/collections/_tasks/011-durham-hpc-lab.md

 layout: tasks
 image: assets/images/logo.png
 #date: 2000-01-01
- # set date to 0 if complete.
-Otherwise remove
+ # set date when task has been approved by consortium.
+Remove once completed.
+Will then go into history
 summary: Integrate the links to the Durham HPC Lab into SHAREing webpage.
 ---